EricRob/IntelligentDiagnosis/README.md

 * nonrecurrence_valid.bin
 * nonrecurrence_test.bin

+Once the image binary file is created (or if it already exists), it's appended to the end of the appropriate condition binary file.
+This means that if images `A`, `B`, `C`, `D`, and `E` are the recurrent images in the `train` condition, then `recurrence_train.bin` will be equal to `ABCDE`.

 If no images are listed for a given mode, or no image binary files are successfully found/created, then an empty binary file is created.
-This is acceptable behavior for the testing condition where the train and valid files are required to exist, but are not used.
+This is acceptable behavior for the testing condition where the train and valid files are required to exist but not used.

 ## recurrence\_lstm\_features.py and recurrence\_lstm\_FC\_features.py
 Using the binary files created by process.py, train a the neural network into a set of usable parameters